Chapter 10 : Yule Tidings

 The gathering was the most colorful I'd seen at Hogwarts, most people choosing to wear a brighter color than the traditional black.
 Small, linen covered tables were placed around the edges of the hall, creating a large dance floor in the center of the room.
 Where the staff table usually stood was a raised platform with a full band.

-I looked at Sirius, prepared to comment on the magnificence of the room, but when I saw that he'd been gazing at me the entire time I'd been gaping at the decorations, the words caught in my throat.
+I looked at Sirius, prepared to comment on the magnificence of the room, but when I saw that he'd been gazing at me the entire time I'd been immersed in the decorations, the words caught in my throat.
 Some of the people nearest us had already begun to stare.

 "Would you like to dance?" he leaned in close to ask me, one hand on my waist.
-He didn't seem to notice the few girls who were now gaping at this contact, filthy looks on most of their faces.
+He didn't seem to notice the few girls who were now gaping at this contact.

 I nodded, hoping we'd blend in better with a crowd of people preoccupied with dancing.
 Luckily a slow song was playing.